Cecilia Suárez: Career

 Suárez starred in the film Nos vemos, papá, which focuses on how grief is expressed, exploring this through her character's response to the death of her father.
 The film was released shortly after Suárez's own father died at the end of 2012.
 Suárez said that though it was "a remarkable coincidence" to her family, she believed it was "no accident", and that her role in the film had happened to help her deal with her own grief.

 Following her second Ariel nomination in 2015, Suárez took roles in 2016 in the Netflix original series Sense8 and the Netflix-distributed film Macho, as well as the comedy film Cuando los hijos regresan with Carmen Maura.
-In 2017 she joined Netflix again, signing on to play a role in another original created by Caro, The House of Flowers, also beginning work on the American film Overboard.
-Gaining international recognition for her role as Paulina de la Mora in The House of Flowers, Suárez remained with the streaming network to star in more works created by Caro and voice a role in the Spanish-language version of Netflix's first animated feature film.
+In 2017 she joined Netflix again, signing on to play a role in another original created by Caro, The House of Flowers, and also began work on the American film Overboard.
+Gaining international recognition for her role as Paulina de la Mora in The House of Flowers, Suárez remained with the streaming network to star in more works created by Caro, and also voiced a role in the Spanish-language version of Klaus, Netflix's first animated feature film.

 Alejandro Mancilla, profiling the actress in 2018, wrote that although Suárez does not like working in telenovelas and only did a few at the start of her career, "the essence of Suárez is in her work in movies and series whose content and setting is eminently Mexican".
 She primarily works in the Spanish language and in Mexico on Mexican productions, not being supportive of "American culture's version" of Mexican narratives and disliking being offered only stereotypical roles.
 However, she has explained that she has no objection to working in Hollywood when the role is right, having only taken a break from international productions to settle down when her son was born – she also took a four-year break from theater after becoming pregnant.
-Her first Hollywood film was 2004's Spanglish; she says she took the role because she wanted to work with its director, James L. Brooks.
+Her first Hollywood film was 2004's Spanglish; she said she took the role because she wanted to work with its director, James L. Brooks.
 She has said that she enjoys playing diverse roles and performing in different genres.